tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/免费额度_intl.md

 > **Note:**
 >
->1.Tencent Cloud Object Storage fees includes: Storage Fees, Request Fees, Data Retrieval Fees, Traffic Fees.
+>1.Tencent Cloud Object Storage fees include: Storage Fees, Request Fees, Data Retrieval Fees, Traffic Fees.
 Free quota only applies to cos standard storage, all other fees are still collected.
 For more information about COS Pricing, please refer to [COS Pricing](https://intl.cloud.tencent.com/pricing/cos).
 >2.The cost is billed in the order of **Free quota > Pay-as-you-go**
 >    The default billing mode is Pay-as-you-go.
 Users' free quota will be deducted first, then any exceeding usage will be billed on a **Pay-as-you-go** basis.
 >